anatomiesofintelligence/anatomiesofintelligence.github.io/video_narrative.md

 _possible sequence_
 * The Theatre & the Spectacle: Staging Bodies of AI;
 * Staging: the gesture of — cutting;
-* Staging: the gesture of collecting;
+* Staging: the gesture of — collecting;
-* Staging: perfection, freakish incidents, Devil's work or unknown categories
+* Staging: perfection, freakish incidents, Devil's work or unknown categories.

 _things to think about_